Top 8 Facts About Aquarium Puffer Fish

 Lifespan and Growth

-Puffer fish can live for quite a long time in captivity, with some species having a lifespan of up to 10 years or more if properly cared for.
+Pufferfish can live for quite a long time in captivity, with some species having a lifespan of up to 10 years or more if properly cared for.
 Their growth depends on the species; for example, dwarf puffers stay small, while green spotted puffers can grow to 6 inches, and marine puffers can reach over a foot in length.

 Common Health Issues in Puffer Fish

-Puffer fish can be prone to health issues, particularly if their water quality isn’t well-maintained.
+Aquarium Pufferfish can be prone to health issues, particularly if their water quality isn’t well-maintained.
 Some common problems include:

 • Ich: A parasitic infection that appears as white spots on the fish’s body.